| Title: | Propensity Score Matching of Non-Binary Treatments |

 where some vectors do not have names in other vectors, those values will be

-filled with NA
+filled with NA.

-## S3 method for class 'list' as.data.frame(x, row.names = NULL, optional = FALSE, ...)
+## S3 method for class 'list' as.data.frame(x, row.names = NULL, optional = FALSE, ...)## S3 method for class 'list' as.data.frame(x, row.names = NULL, optional = FALSE, ...)

 x |